mobashgr/Re-scaling-class-distribution-for-fine-tuning-BERT-based-models/README.md

 | <ul><li>BioRED-Dis</li>  <li>BioRED-Chem</li></ul> 	| We have extended the prementioned NER datasets to include [BioRED](https://ftp.ncbi.nlm.nih.gov/pub/lu/BioRED/).
 To convert from  `BioC XML / JSON` to `conll`, we used [bconv](https://github.com/lfurrer/bconv) and filtered the chemical and disease entities. 	|

 **Data & Evaluation code Download** \
-To directly download NER datasets for fine-tuning models from scratch, use [`download.sh`](https://github.com/mobashgr/Re-scaling-class-distribution-for-fine-tuning-BERT-based-models/blob/main/download.sh) or manually download them via this [link](https://drive.google.com/file/d/1nHH3UYpQImQhBTei5HiTcAAFBvsfaBw0/view) in `WELT` directory, `unzip datasets.zip` and `rm -r datasets.zip`
+To directly download NER datasets for fine-tuning models from scratch, use [`download.sh`](https://github.com/mobashgr/Re-scaling-class-distribution-for-fine-tuning-BERT-based-models/blob/main/download.sh) or manually download them via this [link](https://drive.google.com/file/d/1nHH3UYpQImQhBTei5HiTcAAFBvsfaBw0/view) in main directory, `unzip datasets.zip` and `rm -r datasets.zip`
 Same instructions are used for evaluation code.

 **Data Pre-processing** \